CarlosDwain/pechayCam-app/README.md

 ## Setting Up PyQt5 Development Environment

-To start developing PyQt5 applications, first setup `pyeng` in your computer and then follow these steps to set up your development environment:
+To start developing PyQt5 applications, first setup `pyenv` in your computer and then follow these steps to set up your development environment:

 1. **Create a Virtual Environment**: Begin by creating a virtual environment named `pyqt5` or `pyside6` using your preferred virtual environment manager.